ralaplines1988/projects/js-code/README.md

 var a = 2;
 b = ++a; // a = 3, b = 3 execute operator first, so value of b is 3.
 ```

+### About function

+Function parameters are considered as local variables.